 Throughout his school and college years, Ken played for cover bands.
 He has played for many different groups such as The Savoy Jazz Orchestra, Million Dollar Swing Band, Riverside Big Band, The Bootleggin’ Band, among others.
 Currently, Ken plays with Trees Fall Down, The Sidewinders, Sonic Big Band, The Guests and Limerick Jazz Workshop Big Band.

 Keeping his strong personal tradition of music going, Ken is now inspiring other young and adult players in woodwind and musical education.

 International musician Jonathan Luxton was Principal French horn in the Gulbenkian Foundation Orchestra in Lisbon, Portugal, for 30 years.

 He started playing the horn at the age of 12 in rural England.
 His mother was his driving force as she would encourage him to listen to classical music from a very young age and to become a member of every local orchestra.

-He studied at the Royal Academy of Music in London with James Brown, and played Principal French horn with the European Youth Orchestra and the Snape Maltings Chamber Orchestra.
+Jonathan studied at the Royal Academy of Music in London with James Brown, and played Principal French horn with the European Youth Orchestra and the Snape Maltings Chamber Orchestra.

-Since retiring from the Gulbenkian Orchestra in Portugal, Jonathan has become Musical Director for various projects and continues to teach.
+Jonathan has become Musical Director for various projects and continues to teach.
 Now based in Ireland, Jonathan plays as a freelancer in orchestras, teaches French horn, trumpet and trombone at The Munster Music Academy in Killaloe, is our conductor at St. John’s Brass and Reed Band, and continues to work towards making music accessible to everyone.
 You can read more about Jonathan and his work at www.jonathanluxtonmusic.com.